davelab6/iosched-ios/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+Note that `ProductSans-Regular.ttf` is not licensed under the Apache license, and remains "All Rights Reserved."